As summer winds down and fall approaches, one favorite family activity is going to pick apples at an orchard.

 Zirconia, NC 28731 (Flat Rock area, NC)

-Visit Sky Top Orchard and you’ll enjoy panoramic mountain views, orchard ponds with ducks and geese, a ‘barnyard’ area with sheep, goats, chickens, turkeys and more, a bamboo forest to explore, lots of picnic areas and, of course, a mountaintop of fragrant apple and fruit trees.
+Visit Sky Top Orchard and you’ll enjoy panoramic mountain views, orchard ponds with ducks and geese, a ‘barnyard’ area with sheep, goats, chickens, turkeys, and more, a bamboo forest to explore, lots of picnic areas, and of course, a mountaintop of fragrant apple and fruit trees.
 This favorite among families in the Midlands also offers hayrides (without the hay in the truck, to help your allergies) and apple doughnuts.
 Click this link to plan your visit and view their downloadable map to see all they have to offer.
 If you can, plan your visit for a weekday.
-Sky Top can get very crowed on the weekends.
+Sky Top can get very crowded on the weekends.

 2951 Chimney Rock Road